String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure: Background

-The abstract characterisation of $\Hyp{\Sigma}$ as the coslice of a presheaf category (Definition~\ref{defn:hyp}) guarantees that it is adhesive~\cite{BGKSZ-partone}, and thus we may apply DPO rewriting therein.
+\emph{Double-pushout (DPO) rewriting}~\cite{HandbookDPO} is an algebraic approach to rewriting that, originally given for the category of graphs, can be defined in categories whose pushouts obey certain well-behavedness conditions, called \emph{adhesive} categories~\cite{Lack2005}.
+Now, note that $\Hyp{\Sigma}$ of Definition~\ref{defn:hyp} can be abstractly characterised as $\Hyp{} \downarrow G_{\Sigma}$, i.e., the coslice of a presheaf category: this guarantees that it is adhesive~\cite{BGKSZ-partone}, and thus we may apply DPO rewriting therein.
 In fact, in order to properly interpret string diagram rewriting, we will need a variation of DPO rewriting that takes into account interfaces.
 This variation, which we call DPO rewriting with interfaces (DPOI), has appeared in different guises in the literature, see e.g.~\cite{Ehrig2004,Gadducci07,BonchiGK09,Gadducci1998,Sassone2005a}.
-DPOI provides a notion of rewriting for arrows $G \tl{} J$ in $\Hyp{\Sigma}$, with the idea that $G$ is a hypergraph and $J$ is an interface that allows $G$ to be ``glued'' to a context.
+DPOI provides a notion of rewriting for arrows $G \tl{} J$ in $\Hyp{\Sigma}$, which we write this way to emphasise that $J$ acts as the interface of the hypergraph $G$, allowing $G$ to be ``glued'' to a context.
 We now recall the definition of DPOI rewriting step.